atisharma/ncsb/README.md

 If you are seeing boxes or junk instead of nice unicode symbols for play/pause etc, you need to use a font with more complete unicode support.
-I use Hack.
+Hack works well.

-Coverart requires libsixel to be installed on your system (presumably via your package manager) and a sixel-supporting terminal.
+In-terminal coverart requires libsixel to be installed on your system (presumably via your package manager) and a sixel-supporting terminal.
+Cover art notifications require libnotify to be installed.

 ## Bugs